EdwardMGonzalez/Skolden/vaughn-dacey-walker/equipment/equipment.md

 Spear +1 (acquire after fight with the dragon Ice Wing)

 ## Armor
-Scale Mail  (armor from a white dragon, resistance to cold)
+Scale Mail  (armor from a Ice Wing the dragon, grants resistance to cold)
 Shield